rundtjan/gardening-app/puutarhasovellus/dokumentaatio/vaatimusmaarittely.md

 ### Functions in production mode at the moment
 - the user can register for an account
 - the user can login and see the mainview
+- the user can add a new plantation
+- the user can edit a plantation (but cannot yet add yield-information)
 ## Further development ideas
 - statistics for general data
 - integrate weather statistics